aws-samples/amazon-neptune-samples/examples/gremlin/collaborative-filtering/README.md

 ## Prerequisite

-The cloudformation template will assume there is an already established Amazon Neptune Cluster.
+This tutorial assumes you already have your environment setup.
+To setup a new environment, create an Amazon Neptune Cluster and you can run this cloudformation template [link TBD] to setup the additional resources.

 See the following links for how to create an Amazon Neptune Cluster for Gremlin:

 * https://docs.aws.amazon.com/neptune/latest/userguide/get-started-CreateInstance-Console.html
 * https://docs.aws.amazon.com/neptune/latest/userguide/bulk-load.html
 * https://docs.aws.amazon.com/neptune/latest/userguide/bulk-load-tutorial-format-gremlin.html

-Also assumes you have a client on EC2 that can reach the Amazon Neptune Cluster

 ## Use Case

-Build a recommendation engine based a collaborative filtering technique.
-This includes leveraging similiar relationships across vertices to infer what a new relationship might be.
-In this example we'll traverse customer purchases and based on similiar purchase history, we'll recommend new products for customers.

-The purposes of this tutorial is to illustrate functionality and provide sample gremlin queries.
-We are leveraging a small data set to conceptualize.
+In this tutorial, we'll traverse console game preferences among a small set of gamers.
+We'll explore commonality, preferences and potential game recommendations.
+These queries are for the purposes of learning gremlin and Amazon Neptune.

 ![cloudformation](images/image1.jpg)